Learning Similarity Metrics for Volumetric Simulations with Multiscale CNNs: Turbulence Case Study Details

 \section{Turbulence Case Study Details}

-For the case study in Sec.~\ref{sec: results}, the velocity field from the \textit{isotropic1024coarse} data set from the JHTDB \citep{perlman2007_Data} is utilized.
-Instead of creating adjusted sequences according to the similarity model, the data is directly converted to three sequences of different time spans without any randomization in this case.
+For the case study in Sec.~\ref{sec: results}, the velocity field from the \textit{isotropic1024coarse} data set from the JHTDB \cite{perlman2007_Data} is utilized.
+Instead of calibrating sequences according to data generation approach and the similarity model, the data is directly converted to three sequences of different time spans without any randomization in this case.
 A spatial stride of 8 is employed is employed for all cases, and to reduce memory consumption an additional temporal stride of 20 is used for the long time span only.
 The resulting sequences exhibit a spatial resolution of $128^3$, with 40 frames for the short span, 400 frames for medium span, and 200 frames for the long span.
 Before further processing, each frame is individually normalized to $[-1,1]$.
-To create the results in Fig.~\ref{fig: isotropic case study}, the first simulation frame $t_1$ is compared to all following simulation frames $t_i$ via Pearson's distance $1 - PCC(t_1, t_i)$ (red dashed trajectory) and \textit{VolSiM}$(t_1, t_i)$ (blue solid trajectory).
-Note that \textit{VolSiM} is applied fully convolutionally here, as it was trained on $64^3$ data.
+To create the results in Fig.~\ref{fig: isotropic case study}, the first simulation frame $t_1$ is individually compared to all following simulation frames $t_i$ via Pearson's distance (red dashed trajectory) and \textit{VolSiM} (blue solid trajectory).
+Note that \textit{VolSiM} is applied fully convolutionally as it was trained on $64^3$ data, and has to generalize to $128^3$ here.
 For both cases, the resulting distances are normalized to $[0,1]$ to visually compare them more easily.
-The gray dotted curve, is the direct application of the proposed similarity model via Alg.~\ref{alg: correlation evaluation} by fitting $c$ for each time span, as described in Sec.~\ref{sec: simulation similarity}.
-The examples from the sequences are visualized as described in App.~\ref{app: example sequences}, while a projecting along the x-axis here.
+The examples from the sequences are visualized as described in App.~\ref{app: data set details}, while projecting along the x-axis.